 9.8 Complaint Resolution

 MIT is committed to providing a prompt, fair and impartial process, with informal and formal options, to address concerns of harassment, discrimination, or other inappropriate conduct prohibited by MIT policy.
-The goals of the complaint resolution process are to stop inappropriate conduct, to respond effectively to allegations of inappropriate conduct, and to restore a productive and welcoming working or learning environment.
+The goals of the complaint resolution process are to stop inappropriate conduct, to respond effectively to allegations of inappropriate conduct, and to restore a productive and welcoming working, learning, or living environment.

 9.8.1 Application of Policy

-The complaint resolution process described in Section 9.8 is available for any complaint by an MIT community member that an MIT faculty member, staff member, or postdoctoral scholar (fellow or associate) engaged in conduct that violates any of the following “Conduct Policies:”
+The complaint resolution process described in Section 9.8 is available for any Complaint by an MIT community member that an MIT faculty member, staff member, postdoctoral scholar (fellow or associate), or student engaged in conduct that violates any of the following “Conduct Policies:”

 • Harassment when the alleged conduct is based on an individual’s protected class as defined in Section 9.3 (Section 9.5)